 The Croatian Kuna, not the Euro!
 Even though some places may accept Euros, this is not general practice.

 Can I still buy tickets?

-Limited tickets and accommodation options are still available for Ultra Europe 2018, however, you'll need to act fast.
-You can book your last minute trip to the festival here.
+Limited tickets and accommodation options are still available for Ultra Europe 2019, however, you'll need to act fast.